purduehackers/evergreen/operations/badges/making-badges.md

 One 12x18 sheet with 1/8" thickness have produced 35-50 badges.
 Consider the theme to find a fitting acrylic or find something cool and inspiring!

 # 3. Design the badge
 Starting with a drawing can help.
 Then import the drawing into a vector graphics software of your choice and trace around to make your design come alive digitally.
-Figma, Illustrator, or Vectr are probably your best bet. <br> <br>
+Figma, Illustrator, or Vectr are probably your best bet.

-Black = engrave.
-Red = cut. <br> <br>
+- Black = engrave.
+Red = cut.
+- Make sure all engraving lines have a thickness of at least 3px — 1px and 2px lines don't show up well when laser cut.

 The laser cutter can be picky about the cutting path.
 There are three main things that can happen: <br>
 * Correct: If you import a connected path of a red line from your graphics software of choice, Figma will see it as a single vector path, Ruby (software for laser cutting) sees it as a vector, the laser cutter does one smooth pass
 * Slightly Incorrect: If you use Joins on Figma to create your badge outline, Figma sees it as a single vector path, Ruby sees it as a complex object but still recognizes it as a cut line which causes the laser cutter to jump around and make redundant cuts